ASalem404/CakePals/README.md

 ### Error handling

-We will implement :

-- AppError class to handling non exsisting routes even if not all its methods are used
+- AppError class to handle non-existent routes even if not all its methods are used

-* Error controller as global error handler
+* Error controller as a global error handler

-- Catch Async use to grab catch block in all async functions
+- Catch Async is used to grab catch block in all async functions